This is a listing of members of House Baratheon of Dragonstone who appear in A Song of Ice and Fire.

 - Failed a Spot Check:

-- It's never outright said that Patchface is the jester that Steffon and Cassana were bringing from Volantis; the guards at Storm's End might could just as well picked up a random body that washed up at the beach.
+- It's never outright said that Patchface is the jester that Steffon and Cassana were bringing from Volantis.
+The guards at Storm's End might could just as well have picked up a random body that washed up at the beach.
 The only thing confirming that he is a Volantene slave is his facial tattoo.
 Melisandre's horrified opinion of the guy only raises further questions about who he is (now) and what he wants.

 - Horrifying the Horror: Melisandre, Stannis's "secret weapon" and the most influential person in his court, is scared of Patchface.

 - Mad Oracle: Very possibly about the Mad bit, definitely about the Oracle.
 Patchface may not be firing on all the cylinders he once had either neurologically or cognitively these days, but...he's quite a bit more lucid than people around him generally realize.
 A lot of his little rhymes accurately foreshadow major events in the series.
 Or reflect what is actually going on somewhere else at the time he speaks.
 As in "occasionally on another continent" or "in a very distant part of this continent" kind of "somewhere else".
 Yet, these weird rhymes are still actively (if rather tangentially) linked to the conversations going on around him when he comes out with them.
 And, no: he doesn't seem to be an avid user of the raven post.
 Yeah.

 - Magical Clown: Once upon a time, there was a clever slave boy who was taught to juggle, rhyme, snark and dance...until the series' messed-up Equivalent Exchange rate with its Blood Magic/ Necromancy and Came Back Wrong tendencies got hold of his details and replaced his talent for normal clowning with something a little more potently occult.
 He's almost as creepy as an Other's wight, now...if you bother to concentrate on him to notice, that is.